Aaron Keen

-Aaron Keen (born June 27, 1972) is an American football coach and former player.
-He is the head football coach at Washington University in St. Louis.
-Keen served as head football coach the Illinois College from 2003 to 2007 and as the interim head football coach at Minnesota State University, Mankato from 2012 to 2013.
+Aaron Keen (born June 27, 1972) is an American college football coach and former player.
+He is the head football coach for Washington University in St. Louis, a position he has held since 2020.
+Keen served as the head football coach at the Illinois College from 2003 to 2007 and as the interim head football coach at Minnesota State University, Mankato from 2012 to 2013.
 He has also been an assistant coach at Eastern Michigan University and the University of Nebraska Omaha.

 Playing career

 Aaron and his twin brother, John, were born on June 27, 1972, in Cheyenne, Wyoming, to Jim, a high school football coach, and Anita, an elementary school teacher.
 Their grandfather, Allen "Rabbit" Keen, played halfback for the Philadelphia Eagles of the National Football League from 1937 to 1938.
 Aaron and John played football at Cheyenne East High School; Aaron played quarterback and graduated valedictorian of his class.
 Aaron's best friend at Cheyenne East was Brad McCaslin, who played wide receiver and defensive back.
 The two's coaching careers overlapped several times in the following decades.

 Both brothers attended Washington University in St. Louis and made the football team.
 The head coach was Larry Kindbom, then at the beginning of a 31-year stint at Washington.
 Aaron started at quarterback for three years at Washington, and as a senior set a new all-time passing record for Washington of 4,083 yards.
 John played defensive end and tight end; in the latter role he caught passes from his brother.
 At the end of his senior year Aaron was considered for the inaugural Gagliardi Trophy, awarded to an NCAA Division III football player for excellence in athletics, academics and community service.
 The NCAA awarded Aaron a post-graduate scholarship in 1994.